devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 - AV1 codec (HW and SW decoding supported)

 **Notes**:
-- In YouTube Origin, HW decoding takes priority over SW decoding, and AV1 is preferred over VP9 (the original YouTube app prioritizes VP9 over AV1).
+- AV1 [SW] is preferred over VP9 [HW] in this project (original app prioritizes HW over SW).
-- However, this project is currently facing an issue with accurately detecting processors that support hardware decoding for both AVC1 & VP9 on some devices (MediaTek, Amlogic, Allwinner, Rockchip, Realtek & Broadcom).
+- This project is currently facing an issue with accurately detecting processors that support hardware decoding for both AVC1 & VP9 on some devices (MediaTek, Amlogic, Allwinner, Rockchip, Realtek & Broadcom).
 I’ll work on fixing this issue in next months.
-- To test AV1 videos, try TheFatRat's music videos, they all support the AV1 codec
+- To test AV1 videos, try TheFatRat's music videos, they all support the AV1 codec.

 ## Installation